 - Make a list of all possible workplace lung irritants and anything else that seems to trigger your symptoms.
 You may want to take a look at the material safety data sheet (MSDS) for your work area, if there is one.
 Usually kept in a binder near your work area, this sheet lists toxic substances and irritants used on your job site.
 (Keep in mind, not all occupational asthma triggers are listed in the MSDS).

-- Write down key personal information, including any major stresses or recent life changes and any changes in your job or workplace.
+- Write down key personal information, including major stresses or recent life changes and changes in your job or workplace.

-- Bring a list of all medications, as well as any vitamins or supplements that you're taking.
+- Bring a list of all medications, vitamins or supplements you take.

 - Write down questions to ask your doctor.

 For occupational asthma, some basic questions to ask your doctor include:

 - Is a workplace irritant a likely cause of my breathing problems or asthma flare-ups?